Book your Cottage, Bed and Breakfast and Suites in Guadeloupe

 Small intimate room with private terrace, with furniture in tropical essences that bring a feeling of change of scenery and relaxation.

-This bright bedroom, with a minimalist and nature spirit, with its teak furniture from sustainable forests, its solid amaranth wood parquet, and a Scandinavian touch, a nod to a contemporary universe and the Cobra movement, will charm you with its the atmosphere of a discreet setting with a Caribbean spirit.
+This bright bedroom, with a minimalist and nature spirit, with its teak furniture from sustainable forests, its solid angelic wood parquet, and a Scandinavian touch, a nod to a contemporary universe and the Cobra movement, will charm you with its the atmosphere of a discreet setting with a Caribbean spirit.
 It offers you a sea view by its opening in jalousies and an opening on the garden with its private terrace.

 Its elegantly decorated bathroom with toilet and walk-in shower has a window with a view of the garden and palm trees.